frontend-london/react-typescript-starter/README.md

 # react-typescript-starter

-Empty project using React with TypeScript and Webpack
+React starter project configured with TypeScript, SASS and Webpack.
+Demo version of project is available at <http://enside.pl/react-typescript-starter/>